dotnet/arcade/Documentation/Dumps/Dumps.md

 Here are steps to find the dump files:

-1. Navigate to the Test tab in Azure DevOps:
+1. Navigate to the Test tab in Azure DevOps.

 ![AzDO Test Tab](DumpsTestTab.png)